parth-hasabnis/parth-hasabnis/README.md

 -  Hi, I’m @parth-hasabnis, a master's student at Purdue University, studying Electrical and Computer Engineering.
--  My interests include Statistical Digital Signal Processing, Adaptive Filtering, AI-enabled DSP, Estimation and Detection Theory, and Audio DSP.
+-  My interests include Statistical Digital Signal Processing, Adaptive Filtering, AI-powered DSP, and Audio DSP.
 -  I’m pursuing my thesis in AI-enabled urban seismic event detection and classification as a part of the Sustainability Geophysics Project. https://sgpnus.org/index.html
 -  You can contact me at parth.hasabnis77@gmail.com